 Admit it, you’ve just checked your bank balance following the holiday season and the numbers aren’t pretty.
 Between buying gifts, increased socializing, and overspending in the post-Christmas sales, you’ve blown a gaping hole in your savings.
 Combined with student debt chipping away at your expendable income and the feeling that everyone else around you has their personal finances under control, it can be easy to feel overwhelmed.
+This is where having strong money management skills can be the remedy.

-Fear not, however, as by mastering these golden money management skills you can achieve financial security, as well as putting structure on your spending.
+By mastering these golden money management skills you can achieve financial security, as well as putting structure on your spending.
 So, what are you waiting for?
 Read on to learn how you can get a grip on your personal finances before you turn 30!

 START SAVING NOW